jeremyis78/trading/README.md

 ## oa-positions-parser.py

-UPDATE: The Oct 15, 2022 release is so awesome--1 minute intervals and so many other enhancements and improvements!
+__UPDATE: The Oct 15, 2022 release is so awesome--1 minute intervals and so many other enhancements and improvements!
         But sadly, it broke this script.
 I'm working on a fix but give me a few days or a week or so; I've got other commitments.
+        A few hours later: so while there is new data available on the closed positions page (the exact time of position closing (e.g. Oct 13, 2022 at 1:00pm) there are crucial pieces of info now missing, especially if you plan to use the data for external analysis in a spreadsheet: 1) the quantity, 2) the opening credit (or debit).
+Unless
+        OA adds them back this script may not be worth keeping up.
+As such, I'm stopping development on this for now.
+        If things change let me know and I may resurrect it.__

 This script is for those users with an [OptionAlpha](https://optionalpha.com) subscription who would like to download the trades their bot or bots have made into Excel or Sheets.
 Several of us are eagerly awaiting a Download